gopikrishna7/Nodeapp/README.md

-What I have added in this ?
+What I have added in this repo?
 - Modified **app.js** and **.env.example** files, instead of passing MongoDB URI ,
   I have passed the username,password,host,port and DB separately so that we can separate these as kubernetes ConfigMap and Secrets.
 - Added **Jenkinsfile** for End to end CI